February 2014 sending my first book to printers |

 As

 pages.
-Amazon has a number of different markets that require individual updates
+Amazon has many different markets that require individual updates

 terms like Search Engine Optimization and keywords.
 With a very small, almost